Study Spaces and Requested Materials

 In-library use materials

-For Winter 2021, study spaces in University (Main) Library will be available to reserve for appointments up to 3 hours.
-The North Study Lounge on the second floor of Mudd Library will be open for walk-in, individual study.Furniture has been placed to aid in safety and social distancing.
+For Spring 2021, study spaces in University (Main) Library are available to be reserved for appointments up to 6 hours.
+The North Study Lounge on the second floor of Mudd Library is open for walk-in, individual study.Furniture has been placed to aid in safety and social distancing.
 Please do not move rearrange desks or chairs.
 Appointments are currently only for individuals.

 A NetID is required to make a reservation.
 When you arrive, check in at the University Library Welcome Desk with your ID and your email confirmation code.
 Please note, an active Wildcard is required to enter the building.
 If you are not permitted on campus per University policy, your Wildcard will not admit you.